ckb-js/lumos/packages/ckb-indexer/mirgation.md

 ## Migrate from native indexer

-Lumos is used for execution at the end of the server, so we provide `@ckb-lumos/indexer` and @ckb-`lumos/sql-indexer`.
-While bringing flexibility, it also increases the complexity of using it, such as having to run the database locally, compile the code, etc.
+Lumos is used for execution on server side, so we provide `@ckb-lumos/indexer` and @ckb-`lumos/sql-indexer`.
+While bringing flexibility, it also increases the complexity of using it, such as you have to run the database locally, compile the code, etc.

-Now that lumos plans to support running on the web, `native indexer` and `sql-indexerd` cannot run on the web.
-So we marked `native-indexer` and `sql-indexer` as not recommended in version 0.17.0-rc5, and introduced `ckb-indexer` to support running on web side. in this version, we will remove `native-indexer` and `sql-indexer` directly, if you plan to upgrade If you are planning to upgrade your version of lumos, please refer to this upgrade guide.
+Now that lumos plans to support running on the web, we removed `native-indexer` and `sql-indexer`, and introduced `ckb-indexer`.
+This document is to help you upgrade from the old version.

 ### **Start Indexer**

-In `native-indexer`, you need to call `indexer.startForever();` .
-But in the `@ckb-lumos/ckb-indexer`, you don't need to call start anymore, you just need to create an indexer instance and we will turn it on for you automatically.
+Instead of calling `indexer.startForever()` in `native-indexer`, you just need to create an indexer instance in `@ckb-lumos/ckb-indexer`, and we will turn it on for you automatically.

 ### Constractor

 **CellCollector**

-`CellCollertor`'s constructor has a few changes to its parameters.
-If you don't need the resulting `block_hash`, then you don't need to make the change, just leave it as is.

-If you need to return the `block_hash`, then you need to carry carry the third parameter.
+To return the `block_hash`, you need to carry carry the third parameter in `CellCollector`.

 ```jsx
 const otherQueryOptions: OtherQueryOptions = {